 Here at Potluck, we run exclusively on submitted work.
 Anyone is welcome to submit to us, no matter your background, age, sex, ethnicity, experience level, or discipline.
 However, we only accept work if it fits the theme we set, which changes roughly every four months.

-We are currently accepting submissions for our fifth issue on the theme of:
+We're currently looking for submissions and pitches for Issue 7, on the theme of:

 Everyone is welcome to send their work in through this method- it's how we get the majority of our contributors.

 All work we publish has to in some way be about cooking, eating or sharing food, but it also has to fit the theme of that issue.
 Our current theme is Breakfast, with previous themes being Authenticity, Rituals, Feast, Back to Basics, Winter's Traditions, and Cooking During Covid.
 Briefs will be announced via our social media and our newsletter, as well as on the blog.
 If you don't want to miss them, it might be worth signing up for our newsletter!

 There are two ways to submit your work to us: either pitch us an idea or send us a completed draft.
 We’ve introduced pitching to minimise the amount of unpaid labor we ask of you: it didn’t seem fair to ask you to spend your time writing something without the guarantee of it being published.
 However, please note that we do require at least one sample of previous work from you, to give us an idea of your style, and all selected pitches will have to be finished within a two-week timescale, so it might not be for you.

 We'll be open for submissions for three weeks from announcing the theme, so you've got time to create something.
 Not sure your idea is right for us?
 Drop us an email and we'll be happy to give you some advice and help!

 All our submissions now need to be sent in through this Google Form!

 We decide what goes into the issue